svaarala/duktape/doc/fastint.rst

   (``Number('foo') === NaN``).
 If a NaN value is not available, the best replacement is probably zero.

-* Infinities are used in math functions but Ecmascript itself doesn't rely on being able to use them, and neither does Duktape.
+* Infinities are used in math functions but ECMAScript itself doesn't rely on being able to use them, and neither does Duktape.

 * Duktape packs some internal values into double representation, this is